madagaga/aps-ecu/README.md

 ## Installation

-First you need to install the ESP8266 Board package in your Arduino IDE.
+First you need to install the ESP8266 Board package in platformio.

-Then you can load the sketch from the Arduino IDE.
+Then you can load the sketch from the platformio.

 ## Configuration